ChenchengLiang/DragonLi/Appendix/Ablation-study.md

 ### Ranking Options

-We tested several hand-crafted ranking options, including ordering equations by size in both ascending and descending order.
+We tested several hand‑crafted ranking options, including ordering equations by size in both ascending and descending order.
-Across most benchmarks, these heuristics performed no better—and often worse—than a random order.
-Consequently, we report only the two simplest baselines: the **predefined order** (which saves reordering time) and the **random order**.
+Across most benchmarks, these heuristics performed no better, and often worse, than a random order.
+Consequently, we report only the two simplest baselines: the predefined order (which saves reordering time) and the random order.

 ---